Celebrate Earth Day: Become a Sustaining Member! Join LCV Today

 • Gutting popular state programs for automatic voter registration, such as registering eligible people when updating their driver’s license

-These changes would unnecessarily complicate the registration process for tens of millions of eligible voters.
-Research has found that across the board, strict ID requirements and mandatory in-person voter registration makes it harder to vote and decreases turnout.
-These additional steps will make it significantly harder for impacted communities to make their voices heard.
+Research has found that across the board, show-your-papers requirements and mandatory in-person voter registration decreases turnout and makes it harder for eligible citizens to vote.
+These additional steps will make it significantly harder for many millions of eligible American voters to make their voices heard.

 Does one of these categories represent you?
 Your ability to vote may be impacted: